-CCBR may invest up to 50 % of its assets in financial instruments that provide exposure to the stock market (excluding investments with an alternative investment focus).

-CCBR may invest up to 25 % of its assets in transferable securities and fund units with an alternative investment focus.
+- at least 10 % of its net assets to financial instruments that provide exposure to the stock market (excluding investments with an alternative investment focus); and - at least 40% of its net assets to financial instruments that provide exposure to the interest rate market and/or financial instruments with an alternative investment focus.
 The alternative investment focus enables CCBR to gain exposure to assets and management strategies whose returns and risks are not necessarily correlated to the stock and fixed income market.

-CCBR may invest up to 14% of its assets in ABS and MBS and up to 6% of its assets in CoCos.
-CCBR may also invest up to 10% of its assets in distressed securities.
+CCBR may invest up to 14% of its net assets in ABS and MBS and up to 6% of its net assets in CoCos.
+CCBR may also invest up to 10% of its net assets in distressed securities.